sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 ## Traffic Events
 Traffic event is a spatiotemporal entity, where such entity is associated with location and time.
 Following table describes different types of traffic event in our dataset.
-Note that for several of event types such as congestion and construction, we also included severity of the event in the *type* attribute. <!---For construction and event, severity is determined based on duration.
-For congestion, severity is determined by speed of the congestion. -->
+Visit [our paper](#){:target="_blank"} to learn how we determine severity of traffic events.

 | Type | Description | Severity |
 |------|-------------|----------|